ckrook/TodoApp-NodeJS/README.md

 # Summary
-School assignment where the objectives is to create an todo app with NodeJS, express & handlebars.<br>
+School assignment where the objectives is to create an todo app with NodeJS, express, handlebars & Mongodb<br>

 ## Objectives
 The objectives here where to create a todo app with Express & Handlebars.<br>